Hand Feeding Baby Seraphim

 When it comes time for sorting the fruits of my labor each year, this is how I do it: I breed from a few pairs each year, and each pair is assigned a color to designate that family line.
 For instance, the SeaHorse line is pink, the James line is blue, etc. (I name my birds.)
 At banding time, each chick is given a numbered band on one leg and a colored family line band on the other.
 In this manner I can watch and study the offspring as they grow up, maintain a pedigree, and easily record changes that help me identify them later.

 In mid-October I go out late one night with a flashlight and pick all the birds up and put them in travel carriers.
 The next morning, they are all placed in show cages, with the parents heading up their line of offspring for the year.
 The youngsters are divided by gender, and the most superior cock and hen in the line-up is moved ahead to the two cages nearest the parents; these will be part of my show team and/or kept for my own breeding program as long as they are at least High Standard quality.
 The rest are marked for sale or re-homing, even if they too are high quality and intended for show.
 I do the same thing with the next line, and the next until I have located the best cock and best hen from each line.
-If any birds are identified that have faults that make them useless as breeding pairs, those birds are marked for placement in a free flock that I keep out at the farm or given to people who want something pretty just to watch in an outdoor aviary.
+If any birds are identified that have faults that make them useless as breeding pairs, those birds are marked for placement in a free flock that I keep out at the farm or give to people who want something pretty just to watch in an outdoor aviary.
 Some people euthanize birds that don’t advance the show-quality nature of their lofts – it’s a common practice in fact – but I find it to be terribly distasteful and always look for other options.

 Ultimately, this sorting process will also answer another necessary question: Are you producing top-quality birds with your current mated pairs?
 If you discover that the birds from one line are all inferior to the others, you must decide whether or not to continue that line, split the parents and pair them with different mates, or completely take those parents out of the breeding program.
 Sorting in the manner described can help answer that question and assure that you are constantly improving quality from year to year.